mgifford/drupal-security/src/server.rst

 In general you will want to allow traffic for port 22 (for known IPs), 80, 443 and reject other ports.
 It can also be useful to use firewall rules to restrict outgoing connections from the Apache user.
-The possible exception to this is drupal.org's IP address as you will want to regularly use drush (Drupal's command line shell and scripting interface) to update modules (see H2 below).
+The possible exception to this is drupal.org's IP address as you will want to regularly use Drush (Drupal's command line shell and scripting interface) to update modules (see H2 below).
 You can easily see what ports are open by using a port scanner such as `nmap`_ from an external machine::